-The details of the SPT-SZ observation strategy, data processing and map making are documented in Schaffer et al. (2011); we briefly summarize them here.
-The SPT-SZ survey data were taken primarily in a raster pattern with azimuth scans at discrete elevation steps.
+The details of the SPT-SZ observation strategy, data processing and mapmaking are documented in Schaffer et al. (2011); we briefly summarise them here.
+The SPT-SZ survey data were taken primarily by scanning the sky at constant elevation.
 A high-pass filter was applied to the time-ordered data to remove low-frequency atmospheric and instrumental noise.
 The beams, or angular response functions, were measured using observations of planets and bright AGNs in the field.
-The main lobe of the beam for a field observation is well approximated as a Gaussian with a full width at half-maximum (FWHM) of 1.6, 1.2, and 1.0 arcmin at 95, 150, and 220 GHz, respectively.
-The final temperature map was calibrated by the Galactic H II regions RCW38 and MAT5a (cf. Vanderlinde et al. 2010).
-The SPT-SZ maps used in this work are from a 100 deg2 field centred at $(\alpha, \delta) = (23^{\circ} 30', -55^{\circ})$ and consist of observations from the 2008 and 2010 SPT-SZ observing seasons.
-The characteristic depths are 37, 12 and 35 μ K-arcmin at 95, 150 and 220 GHz, respectively.
+The main lobe of the beam for a field observation is well-approximated as a Gaussian with a full-width half maximum (FWHM) of 1.6, 1.2, and 1.0 arcmin at 95, 150, and 220 GHz, respectively.
+The final temperature map was calibrated by the Galactic HII regions RCW38 and MAT5a (c.f.
+Vanderlinde et al. 2010).
+The SPT-SZ maps used in this work are from a 100 $\deg^2$ field centred at $(\alpha, \delta) = (23^{\circ} 30', -55^{\circ})$ and consist of observations from the 2008 and 2010 SPT-SZ observing seasons.
+The characteristic depths are 37, 12 and 35 $\mu$ K-arcmin at 95, 150, and 220 GHz, respectively.

-2.3 SPT-SZ cluster significance
+2.3 SPT-SZ Cluster Significance

 The process of determining the SPT-SZ significance for our X-ray sample is very similar to the process of finding clusters in SPT-SZ maps, but there are certain key differences, which we highlight below.
 Clusters of galaxies are extracted from SPT-SZ maps through their distinct angular scale- and frequency-dependent imprint on the CMB.
-We adopt the multifrequency matched filter approach Melin, Bartlett & Delabrouille (2006) to extract the cluster signal.
-The matched filter is designed to maximize the given signal profile while suppressing all noise sources.
+We adopt the multi-frequency matched filter approach (Melin et al. 2006) to extract the cluster signal.
+The matched filter is designed to maximise the given signal profile while suppressing all noise sources.
 A detailed description appears elsewhere (Vanderlinde et al. 2010; Williamson et al. 2011).
 Here we provide a summary.
-The SZE introduces a spectral distortion of the CMB at given frequency ν as where g(v) is the frequency dependency and the Compton-y parameter $y(\theta)$ is the SZE signature at direction θ , which is linearly related to the integrated pressure along the line of sight.
-To model the SZE signal $y(\theta)$, two common templates are adopted: the circular β model Cavaliere & Fusco-Femiano (1976) and the Arnaud profile Arnaud et al. (2010).
-The cluster profiles are convolved with the SPT beams to get the expected signal profiles.
-The map noise assumed in constructing the filter includes the measured instrumental and atmospheric noise and sources of astrophysical noise, including the primary CMB.
-Point sources are identified in a similar manner within each band independently, using only the instrument beams as the source profile (Vieira et al. 2010).
+The SZE introduces a spectral distortion of the CMB at given frequency $\nu$ as:

-$$\Delta T{\rm CMB}(\boldsymbol{\theta}, \nu) = y(\boldsymbol{\theta})g(\nu)T{\rm CMB},\tag{3}$$
+$$\Delta T{\text{CMB}}(\boldsymbol{\theta}, \nu) = y(\boldsymbol{\theta})g(\nu)T{\text{CMB}},$$ (3)